Memory of the World Register of International Organizations

 UNESCO's Memory of the World International Register lists documentary heritage – texts, audio-visual materials, library and archive holdings – that have been judged to be of global importance.
 The register brings that heritage to the attention of experts and the wider public, promoting the preservation, digitization, and dissemination of those materials.
 The first inscriptions were added to the register in 1997.
-As of 2023, 496 pieces of documentary heritage had been included.
-Of these, seven were nominated by international organizations.
+As of 2025, 570 pieces of documentary heritage had been included.
+Of these, ten were nominated by international organizations.